 Recent accounts indicate that violent crime in Cuba, although still relatively rare, is on the rise.
-It's most often related to lesser, petty crimes like theft, when a victim resists or fights back and the incident ends in an assault or worse.
+It's most often related to lesser, petty crimes such as theft, when a victim resists or fights back and the incident ends in an assault or worse.

 Many criminals carry weapons such as knives or machetes, and frequently work in teams.
 This means that if you are targeted, you are probably outnumbered and you may be harmed.
 Don't be a hero - if you're confronted in a robbery don't resist, hand over whatever the thug is looking for and get away as quickly as possible to someplace safe.

 Incidents of sexual assault also occur from time to time against women, particularly at night and in areas that aren't frequented by a lot of tourists.
 Much of the catcalling and whistling that goes on can be considered relatively harmless; however female travelers should be aware of their surroundings and try to avoid walking around alone.